alienresident/resume/resume.md

 *KBS (kirshenbaum bond senecal)*
 November 2016–present

-* Create a modular design system, wireframes, user flows, and prototypes for the responsive redesign of the BMW USA website
+* Create a design system, user flows, and a prototype for Stanley Black & Decker's Lista product configurator
+* Design a skills matrix for the UX team to visualize strengths and gaps within the team.
+The skills matrix helps with allocations, skills training, and career development.
-* Create a Sketch and InVision based workflow to streamline work between departments.
-Where wireframes  created by UX designers, are visualized by UI designers, and then prepared for handoff to developers
+* Create a Sketch and InVision based workflow to streamline work between departments; Wireframes are created by UX designers, visualized by UI designers, and then prepared for handoff to developers

 **Senior User Experience Designer**
 *Spies & Assassins | KBS (kirshenbaum bond senecal)*